• Home

 Default Server Root

-The default server root directory is /usr/share/nginx/html.
+.
 Files that are placed in there will be served on your web server.
-This location is specified in the default server block configuration file that ships with Nginx, which is located at /etc/nginx/conf.d/default.conf.
+This location is specified in the default server block configuration file that ships with Nginx, which is located at /etc/nginx/conf.d/default.conf

 Server Block Configuration

-Any additional server blocks, known as Virtual Hosts in Apache, can be added by creating new configuration files in /etc/nginx/conf.d.
-Files that end with .conf in that directory will be loaded when Nginx is started.
+Any additional server blocks, known as Virtual Hosts in Apache, can be added by creating new configuration files in /etc/nginx/conf.d

 Nginx Global Configuration

-The main Nginx configuration file is located at /etc/nginx/nginx.conf.
+.
 This is where you can change settings like the user that runs the Nginx daemon processes, and the number of worker processes that get spawned when Nginx is running, among other things.

 Conclusion